orijer/GuessTheWordBackend/README.md

 # Guess The Word Backend
 This repository holds the backend code for my Guess the word game.
 It uses REST API structure.
+The frontend repository can be found [here](https://github.com/orijer/GuessTheWordFrontend)

 In the game there is a secret word that the player needs to find by asking how similar the guess and hidden words are to each other.

 # Code